tsauvajon/dkvs/Readme.md

 ## Functionality

-Node:
-Can be slave or master.

-all nodes, slave or master:
+All nodes, slave or master:
 - READ a value
-- maintain a list of all nodes
+- maintain a list of all available nodes

 slave:
 - check the master node's health
 - elect a new master (while agreeing with other nodes)
 - be promoted to master
 - join a master:
-    - get an ID and a list of nodes from the master
+    - get an ID and a list of available nodes from the master
     - update asynchronously until fully up to date with master

 master